 Hilo After Dark Ghost Tour

-Tour the haunted sites of Hilo with a local tour guide, investigate hotels and historic sites for paranormal occurrences as you hear tales of spooky sightings.
+Tour the haunted sites of Hilo with a local tour guide, and investigate hotels and historic sites for paranormal occurrences as you hear tales of spooky sightings.

-Begin your outing with group prayer to protect against evil spirits then listen closely while our knowledgeable guide provides history on Hilo’s supernatural activity including ghostly appearances in Happiness Gardens along with other legendary Night Marchers’ routes.
-Check latest rates and more information.
+Begin your outing with group prayer to protect against evil spirits, then listen closely while our knowledgeable guide provides history on Hilo’s supernatural activity, including ghostly appearances in Happiness Gardens along with other legendary Night Marchers’ routes.

 Honolulu Haunts Guided Ghost Tour